yosshy/bergenholm/README.md

 Apache License ver.2.0.
 See LICENSE for details.

-Note: centos6.kickstart is under GNU GPL ver.2. ubuntu1404.preseed has no license displayed.
+Note: dhcp_server.py and centos6.kickstart are under GNU GPL ver.2. ubuntu1404.preseed has no license displayed.